fibbojs/fibbo/docs/api/core/classes/PipelineManager.md

 # Class: PipelineManager

-The pipeline manager is responsible for managing pipelines.
+The pipeline manager is responsible for managing different pipelines in a scene.
+It handles the execution of standard, throttled, and interval pipelines.
+It also manages the auto loop feature, which allows pipelines to be executed automatically at a specified frame rate.
+A pipeline manager is created automatically when a scene is created.

 ## Constructors